ankidroid/Anki-Android/Development-Guide.md

   1. download all translations (update-translations.py)
   1. upload the changed strings
   1. reupload the translations (option "t" and language "all").

+## Code Coverage
+After running tests with `./gradlew jacocoTestReport` a report is generated on `%AnkiDroidRoot%/AnkiDroid/build/reports/jacoco/jacocoUnitTestReport/html/index.html`.
+Opening this file in your browser will let you find part of the code that were not covered - that is, that was not executed during the tests.
+This means that any bug in this part of the code would be undetected.

+In march 2021, only 36% of the code were covered.
+You can find such code using the report and add either unit test or on-device tests that run this part of the code; ensuring that any change in the code behavior is detected.
+Not 100% of the code have to be covered.
+In particular, it is useless to cover part of the code that should be rewritten.
+Use your own judgement or discuss with maintainers if you have got a doubt.

 # Other development tools